KilianTavares/KilianTavares/README.md

 ## Hi there 👋

-My name is Kilian, A full stack software engineer based out of Sydney, Australia 🦘
+My name is Kilian, A full stack software engineer of 4 years based out of Sydney, Australia 🦘

 Currently working @ Investor Haven 😎